-I Wore False Lashes For A Week For The First Time & This Is What Happened
+I Wore False Lashes Every Day For A Week

 No matter how much experience one has with beauty, everyone has that one thing that they just cannot get the hang of.
 For some people it's creating the perfect cat eye with liquid eyeliner; for others, it's wearing red lipstick.
 For me (and many others) it's false lashes.